Milaim Rama

 Milaim Rama (born 29 February 1976) is a former professional footballer who spent most of his career playing for Thun.
 In addition to Thun, he also played for FC Augsburg, Schaffhausen.
-Born in SFR Yugoslavia, he represented the Switzerland national team at international level.
+Born in SFR Yugoslavia, he played for the Switzerland national team at international level.

 International career

 Rama had the right to represent two countries at the international level, such as Albania or Switzerland, with the latter he made his debut on 20 August 2003 in a friendly match against France after coming on as a substitute at 46th minute in place of Stéphane Chapuisat, becoming the first Kosovan to debut with Switzerland.
 His last international match was on 21 June 2004 in UEFA Euro 2004 group stage again against France.

 Personal life

 Rama was born in Viti, SFR Yugoslavia to Kosovo Albanian parents from the village Zhiti near Viti.
-At the age of 17, he immigrated to Switzerland and in 2003 received the Swiss passport.
+At the age of 17, he immigrated to Switzerland and in 2003 received a Swiss passport.
 Rama is the father of Kosovo international Alketa Rama.